kholland1/chemstep-development/README.md

    `qsub chemstep_plots_array.sh`

-4. Upload plots back into GitHub Issue comment section!
+4. Upload plots back into GitHub Issue comment section! (you can see the Issue "Set minTD for prioritization rounds" for an example)

 **notes**